mlarocque22/stock_text_files/README.md

 Inside the Penny_Options folder there a multiple text files which just show every stock on the NYSE under a set price threshold that also support options

-Inside the Indsustry folder there are 3 types of text files.
+Inside the Indsustry folder there are 3 types of text files:
     Ones that says Industry_$'Price' is an alphabetical list of stocks under a price threshold that support options and include their industry and sector
     Ones that say Sorted_Sector_$'Price' is a sorted list of stocks under a price threshold sorted by their more generalized sector
     Ones that say Sorted_Specific_$'Price' are a sorted list of stocks under a price threshold sorted by their more specific industry

 The rest are self explanitory